I am an academic researcher, with a PhD from City, University of London.

 My research scrutinises liberal-democracy’s journey to Iraq by analysing the role of the Iraqi elites that Washington supported before the 2003 Iraq War, Washington’s post-war plan, constitution making under occupation and the disastrous legacy that it left through an authoritarian elite.

 My research interests are; US Foreign Policy, the Middle-East, Iraq, US Democracy promotion, imperialism, Elite theory and neoliberalism.
-My thesis which is currently being finalised looks at the 2003 war and occupation of Iraq by the United States to examine whether it was benign or malign imperialism.
+My thesis which is currently being finalised into a book looks at the 2003 war and occupation of Iraq by the United States to examine whether it was a case of self-serving US elites or genuine democracy promotion.

 I have also been following the events of Iraqi Kurdistan closely since 2011, measuring the impact of Iraq’s 2005 Constitution on democracy, human rights, and equality in the region.